xianlinbox/daily_practise/aws-solution-architect/design-security-strategy.md

 ### Security Group

 act as virtual firewalls that control inbound and outbound traffic to and from resources within a VPC.
-It use inbound rule to control the source and outbound rule to control destination.
+It use inbound rule to control the source and outbound rule to control destination. it applies to instances.

 A rule is constructre by three parts: